allenai/citeomatic/README.md

 ## BM25 Baseline

 ### Create Index
-The steps described above download pre-built BM25 indexes, neural models etc. and allow you to execute the evaluation method.

-Build BM25 indexes for a given corpus
+The `get-data.sh` script also downloaded a pre-built BM25 indexe for each dataset (pubmed, dblp and oc).
+But, a new index can be built as below:

 ```
 python citeomatic/scripts/create_bm25_index.py --dataset_name <dataset name>